Springe direkt zu Inhalt

 Sprechstunde

-During the summer semester 2024, my office hours are:
+During the winter semester 2024–25, my office hours are:

-• Tuesdays, 14:15–16:00 (Room A263) or over Webex
+• Wednesdays, 14:15–16:00 (Room A263)

-Max Boersma is a historian of European modernist and avant-garde art and research fellow at the Institute of Art History of the Freie Universität Berlin.
-His current work focuses on transnational histories of modernist abstraction and the intersections of art, design, and craft, particularly in Germany, Russia, and France.
+Max Boersma is a historian of global modern art with an emphasis on Europe and the Americas, and a postdoctoral fellow at the Kunsthistorische Institut of the Freie Universität Berlin.
+His current work focuses on interdisciplinary, transnational, and transcultural histories of abstract art, and the intersections of art, craft, and design, particularly in Germany, Russia, and France.

 He received his PhD in the History of Art and Architecture at Harvard University in 2023.
 His research has received support from the German-American Fulbright Commission, the Richard and Susan Smith Foundation, the Davis Center for Russian and Eurasian Studies, and the Minda de Gunzburg Center for European Studies.

 Prior to the FU Berlin, he held teaching positions at Williams College and Harvard University, and his writing has appeared in October, Grey Room, and Les Cahiers du Musée national d’art moderne.